andrewtwin/ansible-role-install_nvidia_cuda/README.md

 - `driver_version` - Default `propriety`.
   `open` for the latest open drivers.
-  `propriety` for the latst propriety drivers.
+  `propriety` for the latest propriety drivers.
    Or another value from https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams.
-   Open drivers require a 'Turing' or newer Nvidia GPU.
+   Open drivers require a 'Turing' (RTX 20xx, 16xx, etc.) or newer Nvidia GPU.
 - `allow_autoremove` - Default `False`.
 Should be set to `True` if switching drivers

 Dependencies